antonfirsov/docs/2018/08-Aug/desktop-api-analyzer/desktop-api-analyzer.md

 We will prioritize adding new APIs in .NET Core 3.0 based on information we collect.
 Please help us help you by making sure your application’s API requirements are represented in the data that we use for prioritization.
 Please run the Portability Analyzer to ensure that your application is counted.

 ## Using Portability Analyzer
 Use the following instructions to run Portability Analyzer.
-Note that this tool only runs on Windows.
-You need to use the console application if you want to run this analysis on macOS or Linux.
 1. Extract archive anywhere on your local disk.
 2. Run *PortabilityAnalyzer.exe*
 3. In the **Path to application** text box enter the directory path to your Windows Forms or WPF app (either by inserting a path string or clicking on **Browse** button and navigating to the folder).
 4. Click **Analyze** button.
 5. After the analysis is complete, a report of how portable your app is right now to .NET Core 3.0 will be saved to your disc.
-You can open it in Excel by clicking **Open report** button.
+You can open it in Excel by clicking **Open Report** button.

+Below is an example of the report you're getting after running the tool for the popular Paint.NET application:

 ![Screenshot showing portability report](port-report.jpg)

-## Using console version
+## Using the console-based version

 If you would like to run the analysis for many applications, you can either run them one by one as described above or you can use the console version of the Portability Analyzer.

-> *Note that in this case you will get one report.
-You still will see the percentage of portability per each assembly but all missing APIs will be merged in one report list*
+> *Note that you will get one report per invocation of the ApiPort.exe tool.
+If you prefer to get one report per application, you can automate the invocation either using `for` in Batch or the `ForEach` mechanism in PowerShell.

 To run the console app: